kleeedolinux/mmtp/README.md

 ## Getting Started with MMTP

 Setting up MMTP on your system is a straightforward process.
-Here’s what you need to know to begin.
+Here's what you need to know to begin.

 ### Prerequisites